2 In Custody For Dragging Death Of 19-Year-old Yuba City Resident Victor Camacho Arellano

-YUBA CITY (CBS13) — Sutter County authorities say they have two people in custody in the case of a teenager dragged to his death after he attempted to stop them from stealing his father’s car.
+YUBA CITY (CBS13) — Two teens have been arrested in connection with the dragging death of a Yuba City teenager last week who was trying to stop the two from allegedly stealing his father’s vehicle.

+The Sutter County Sheriff’s Office detectives arrested 18-year old Edgar James McKnight and 19-year old Danny Floyd Ray McKnight.
+They were booked into the Sutter County Jail on suspicion of murder.
+Bail for each has been set at $1 million.

 RELATED: ‘They Took My Only Son’: Yuba City Mother Heartbroken Over Son Victor Camacho Arellano’s Death